observIQ/bindplane-deployment-examples/terraform/gcp/examples/production/README.md

 ```

 Once the Ingress is ready, you can access Bindplane at the IP address
 associated with the Ingress.

-Once the Ingress is ready, you can access Bindplane at the IP address
-associated with the Ingress.
 It can take several minutes for the load
 balancer to be provisioned.